 - Rinse with warm water, but do NOT flood.
-Never introduce water faster than the waste outlet can remove it - Allow merchandisers to dry before resuming operation. - After cleaning is completed, turn on power and refrigerant to the merchandiser. - Verify that merchandiser is working properly (ie. achieves control temperature). - Restock cabinet with refrigerated product.
+Never introduce water faster than the waste outlet can remove it. - Allow merchandiser to dry before resuming operation. - After cleaning is completed, turn on power and refrigerant to the merchandiser. - Verify that merchandiser is working properly (i.e. achieves control temperature). - Restock cabinet with refrigerated product.